Urban Search and Rescue Pennsylvania Task Force 1: Participating agencies

 Pennsylvania Task Force One, PA-TF-1, serves as one of FEMA’s 28 Urban Search and Rescue Teams.
-The sponsoring agency for Pennsylvania-based Urban Search and Rescue Team is the Philadelphia Fire Department, through a Quad Party Memorandum of Agreement between the City of Philadelphia, DHS/FEMA Washington, D.C., FEMA Region III and the Pennsylvania Emergency Management Agency.
+The sponsoring agency for Pennsylvania Task Force 1 Urban Search and Rescue is the Philadelphia Fire Department, through a Quad Party Memorandum of Agreement between the City of Philadelphia, DHS/FEMA Washington, D.C., FEMA Region III and the Pennsylvania Emergency Management Agency.
 The 200-plus member team includes many agencies, with personnel primarily being from the Philadelphia Fire Department, the Harrisburg Bureau of Fire, and the Baltimore County Fire Department.

 Capabilities

 The Task Force operates from a 27000 sqft Special Operations Center located in Philadelphia, Pennsylvania.
 All management and support functions such as training, logistics and maintenance are conducted from this facility.
 The Task Force maintains a FTE staff of a program manager, financial manager, training manager and logistics manager.
 The Special Operations Center and administration and management organizational structure support both the federally deployable PA-TF1, as well as the in-state US&R response system.